 - The Milli Temperature Sensor application processes the sensor data for analytics or display purposes.

 MQTT is a publish/subscribe model (aka "bubble-up") with the data transmittal initiated by the Milli configured for MQTT.
 The data is collected by the MQTT client application which subscribes to the proper MQTT topics using the MQTT API.
 The MQTT API verifies that the requested device data can be accessed by the (this is accomplished by the MQTT API client connection providing an API token and the token checked to verify permission to access the data).
-Authorized requests are sent over the Wide Area Network (WAN) to the miniAP or IoT Edge Router with WAN mode to the MQTT Broker for delivery to the MQTT client subscriber.
+Authorized requests are sent over the Wide Area Network (WAN) via an IoT Edge Router in WAN mode to the MQTT Broker for delivery to the MQTT client subscriber.

-In the case of CoAP OBSERVE implementation, CoAP requests originate from a CoAP client and are sent to the Gateway.
+In the case of a CoAP Observe implementation, CoAP requests with observe option originate from a CoAP client and are proxied by the Gateway.
 A CoAP request consists of a Uniform Resource Identifier (URI) to identify the sensor and CoAP headers.
 The gateway verifies that the requested device can be accessed (this is accomplished by the CoAP client providing an API token to the Gateway when establishing a Gateway session).
-Authorized requests are sent over the Wide Area Network (WAN) to the miniAP or IoT Edge Router with WAN mode.
-Using the HDLC data link layer protocol, the MIlli5 shield then forwards the request to the CoAP server implemented in the Arduino (the Milli5 shield provides a CoAP proxy to faciltate this process).
-The Arduino-based CoAP server returns the requested sensor data to the CoAP client as a CoAP response for processing.
+Authorized requests are sent over the Wide Area Network (WAN) to an IoT Edge Router in WAN mode to a Developer Kit via the RF Mesh.
+The CoAP request is proxied by the Milli to the Sensor API package in the application processor, which registers the Observe and generates future observations, which are pushed to the CoAP Client by the Gateway.

-Installing the Milli Dev Kit Reference Application is the last step in setting up your Milli device.
-Congratulations!
+Installing the Milli Dev Kit Reference Application is the last step in MIlli Developer Kit Getting Started Guide.